VincentYu68/policy_transfer/README.md

 If you see errors like: ODE INTERNAL ERROR 1: assertion "d[i] != dReal(0.0)" failed in _dLDLTRemove(), try downloading [lcp.cpp](https://drive.google.com/file/d/1MCho3QBtyPhSoKNV77VFOvCqsMJPk3NF/view) and replace the one in dart/external/odelcpsolver/ with it.
 Recompile Dart and Pydart2 afterward and the issue should be gone.

 ## Additional feedbacks:
-Please contact Wenhao Yu (wenhaoyu@gatech.edu) if you have any feedbacks/questions about this work.
+Please contact Wenhao Yu (stacormed@gmail.com) if you have any feedbacks/questions about this work.